 - plastic divided boxes with lids – best for kids, leakproof and easy to open.

 2. Serve what you know they like.

-I know, we want our kids to eat healthy and all that.
-But, truly, lunchtime is not the time to have food battles.
-Save that for breakfast and dinner when the meal can be consumed at a more leisurely pace.
-If your kids eat away from home at lunchtime, chances are that “healthy” lunch is going to waste anyway.
+We all want our families to eat healthfully and all that.
+But, truly, lunchtime is not the time to have food battles, er, I mean to improve your family’s food choices.
+Save that for dinner when the meal can be consumed at a more leisurely pace and food choices can be discussed.

 You know this is true for you, too.
 Admit it.
 Having a little sweet just adds a perk to the day.

 Whether you add a fun juice box, a commercially packaged treat, or bake a batch of favorite homemade cookies, a little “lunch dessert” can show them you care.

 4. Divide a larger package into smaller ones.

 It’s certainly convenient to buy pre-packaged foods from the “lunchbox aisle” of the grocery store.
 However, this isn’t your most budget-friendly option.

 When shopping, be sure to check the unit price of items.
 If the individually packaged foods are offered on a great deal, by all means, stock up.
 If not, buy the larger package and divide it into smaller containers.
 This can be done with chips, pretzels, crackers, cheese slices and sticks, yogurt, and desserts.